plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 ### Feature Engineering:
 The following relate to feature_engineering.py:
+* Performed feature engineering on multiple features by combining them, changing their structure or dropping them.
+* Plotted a correlation heatmap of the full cleaned and engineered dataset to see the association between variables and further assess potential issues.
+* Constructed a Variance Inflation Factor (VIF) to adress any multicollinearity concerns that I was not able to see with plots and ispection.
+* The dataset is now ready for modeling!
+*
+### Linear Modeling:
+The following relate to linear_modeling.py:
+* Transformed prices to log prices to use as a response variable based on previous insights.
+* For all the models the following took place:
+- Splitted the dataset into training set and test set (80%-20%)

 Note that additional comments regarding the code and the analysis can be found in the .py files.